 Wild Garlic Bread

-Any part of the plant is edible but please remember it is illegal to dig up plant bulbs from hedges, open and public land (more info).
+Any part of the plant is edible but please remember that in the UK it’s illegal to dig up plant bulbs from hedges, open and public land (more info).

 For this wild garlic butter recipe, I only used the leaves, keeping those precious flowers for the photos.
 However, later in the season I’ll be using the flowers too.
 They are not suite so punchy in flavour and make a not so vivid butter.